Lua Voxel Manipulator

 Inside of on_generated() callbacks, it is possible to retrieve the same VoxelManip object used by the core's Map Generator (commonly abbreviated Mapgen).
 Most of the rules previously described still apply but with a few differences:

 • This VoxelManip object already has the region of map just generated loaded into it; it's not necessary to call VoxelManip:read_from_map().
 Note that the region of map it has loaded is NOT THE SAME as the minp, maxp parameters of on_generated().
-Refer to minetest.get_mapgen_object docs.
+Refer to core.get_mapgen_object docs.
 Once you're done you still need to call VoxelManip:write_to_map()

 • After modifying the Mapgen VoxelManip object's internal buffer, it may be necessary to update lighting information using either: VoxelManip:calc_lighting() or VoxelManip:set_lighting().